azeemghafoorr/Smart-Booking/README.md

 # Smart Booking Platform with NFC Integration

-A modern, smart booking platform inspired by Booking.com, built with Next.js, Redux, and Node.js.
+A modern, smart booking platform, built with Next.js, Redux, and Node.js.
 This project integrates NFC technology to create a frictionless hotel experience—from booking and check-in to room access and personalized services.

 ---